Local booksellers brace themselves for the opening of the Amazon Store

 The front window of Women & Children First

-Women & Children First bookstore in Andersonville has survived a lot of changes during the 37 years it's been in business, but its owners, Sarah Hollenbeck and Lynn Mooney, were still taken aback last Thursday night when Gregg Shapiro, an author who was in town to do a reading, asked them if they'd heard that Amazon was planning to open up a brick-and-mortar store just two miles away, in the Southport corridor sometime next year.
+Women & Children First bookstore in Andersonville has survived a lot of changes during the 37 years it's been in business, but its owners, Sarah Hollenbeck and Lynn Mooney, were still taken aback last Thursday night when Gregg Shapiro, an author who was in town to do a reading, asked them if they'd heard that Amazon was planning to open up a brick-and-mortar store in the Southport corridor, just two miles away, sometime next year.

 "Gregg had heard the news on CBS," Hollenbeck says.
 "Lynn and I don't watch TV."